 Obesity - diet-boosting foods; Overweight - diet-boosting foods

-Academy of Nutrition and Dietetics. www.eatright.org.
-Accessed October 18, 2016.
+Academy of Nutrition and Dietetics.
+Eat right: food. www.eatright.org/food.
+Accessed November 30, 2022.